tanweijie123/tp/docs/UserGuide.md

 <br>
 ![autocomplete_sample](images/autocomplete_sample.png)
 <br>
+<center>Figure - Sample of autocomplete command</center>
-For example, in the above image, if you enter `c` and commands that starts with "c" is displayed. <br>
+For example, in the above figure, if you enter `c` and commands that starts with "c" is displayed. <br>
 For advanced users, you can use the "TAB" key and FitEgo will auto-complete the first suggestion into the command box, thus increasing your typing speed!
 </div>